-In the case of VAW, the estimated ATETs appear to be driven by the positive ATETs on participants with secondary and tertiary education.
+In the case of VAW, the estimated ATETs appear to be driven by the positive ATETs for participants with secondary and tertiary education.
 JSs with no or only primary education are strongly over-represented among the AW participants.
 Negative ATETs of AW are observed mainly for participants with secondary education.
-For the most numerous elementary-educated AW participants, estimated effects are ambiguous.
-In contrast, for tertiary-educated job seekers remaining in the database for at least 12 months, we observe positive ATETs of AW, becoming statistically significant 15 months after participation.
+For the most numerous elementary-educated AW participants, the estimated effects are ambiguous.
+In contrast, for tertiary-educated job seekers remaining in the database for at least 12 months, we observe positive ATETs of AW, which become statistically significant 15 months after participation.

-Interestingly, participation in AW also yields positive long-term effects in terms of absence from the unemployment register in municipalities with an above-five percent share of Roma.
-Although an even more pronounced impact in this segment is also observable for participation in VAW, a positive impact of participation AW, which is higher than the impact observable for participation in GP, contrasts with the overall picture drawn by our comparison.
+Interestingly, participation in AW also yields positive long-term effects in terms of absence from the unemployment register in municipalities with an above-five percent share of Roma individuals in the population.
+Although an even more pronounced impact in this segment is also observable for participation in VAW, a positive impact of participation in AW, which is higher than the impact observable for participation in GP, contrasts with the overall picture drawn by our comparison.

-AW appears to mildly but positively impact participants with tertiary education, as well as participants residing in municipalities with a higher share of Roma.
+AW appears to mildly but positively impact participants with tertiary education, as well as participants residing in municipalities with a higher share of Roma individuals in the population.
 This finding presents an interesting contribution to the stream of the Slovak impact evaluations of this programme (Lubyová and Van Ours 1999; Štefánik et al. 2014a; Hidas et al. 2016), which identify the effects of the programme exclusively under a static framework and consistently indicate its overall negative or ambiguous employment effects.

-For later participation, the gain in terms of positive impact is indisputably reduced for VAW.
-We document an example where early participation in a not-selective programme yields a higher impact.
-In contrast, early participation in the cream skimming GP does not have a different impact than participation later in the unemployment spell.
-While the positive gains from early GP participation are driven mainly through female and more educated participants, an increased impact with later GP participation is observable for males and participants living in settlements with an increased share of Roma.
-Additionally, we estimate higher ATETs for GP participation during the sixth quarter, 16 to 18 months after the start of unemployment (see Graph A3.4 in the Empirical appendix).
-This evidence aligns with the conclusions of a study on the impact of Graduate practice implemented in the Czech Republic, claiming that the highly selective programme is poorly targeted because it yields higher gains in the case of previously long-term unemployed participants.
+For later participation, the gain in terms of postparticipation absence from registered unemployment is indisputably reduced for VAW.
+We document an example where early participation in a nonselective programme yields a higher impact.
+In contrast, early participation in the cream-skimming GP programme does not have a different impact than later participation in regard to the unemployment spell.
+While the gains from early GP participation are driven mainly through female and more educated participants, an increased impact with later GP participation is observable for males and participants living in settlements with an increased share of Roma individuals in the population.
+Additionally, we estimate higher ATETs for GP participation during the sixth quarter, i.e., 16 to 18 months after the start of unemployment (see Graph A3.4 in the empirical appendix).
+This evidence aligns with the conclusions of a previous study on the impact of a programme similar to GP that is implemented in the Czech Republic, which claimed that the highly selective programme is poorly targeted because it yields higher gains in the case of previously long-term unemployed participants (Hora and Sirovátka 2020).